samlobe/antibody-Kd-prediction/esm3_iPLL/README.md

     --chain H \
     --sel1 "segid H or segid L" \
     --sel2 "segid A or segid B"
+    --sequence_of_concern # required when encoding viral proteins, for example
 ```
 Arguments:
 - `pdb`       : Path to the reference PDB complex.